t3knoid/ansible/roles/certs/README.md

 ------------

 This role depends on the certbot and nginx roles applied to the target host (i.e., [certbot] inventory group).

+The inventory file must define the certs group which would contain the location of the certificates.

+[certs]
+rproxy-0

 Example Playbook
 ----------------